kghose/groho/docs/Readme.md

 ### Output directory organization
 The output directory is populated with the following files
-- `params.txt` a copy of the sim params file used to run the simulation
+- `manifest.yml` simulation data for charting program
 - `posX.bin` where `X` is the NAIF id of the object.
-- `bodies.txt` a manifest file listing all the bodies in the simulation
 - `events.txt` a list of events and their times

+`manifest.yml` doubles as a file to watch for simulator reruns.
+It is refreshed at each run.

 ## Python/C++ interop
 We need a mechanism by which the C++ simulator code can signal to the Python